“Allow your personality to come out and play in your podcast, that is what people are going to identify with.” -Super Joe Pardo Click To Tweet

 Harry Duran from Podcast Junkies talks about how to leverage the power of SEO in your podcast and how and why you should do that.
 If legal issues are something you’re concerned about, pay special attention to this next clip from Gordon Firemark, the podcast lawyer.
 Gordon talks about protecting your brand and content and gives us information on the types of consent forms and contracts that are useful to podcasters.

 Dave Jackson from the School of Podcasting gives super good advice about what new podcasters really shouldn’t do.
 Even though it’s a common mistake that many make.
 Jeni Wren Stottrup from Gritty Birds Podcasting gives a great tip for avoiding perfectionism and fear.
 Craig from Ingles Podcast talks about the importance of audience engagement.
 Coach Chris from The Personal Branding Playbook talks about how important marketing is.
-Emily Peck Prokop from E Podcast Productions talks about not trying to do everything all at once, and Christy Haussler from Team Podcast rounds out the show with her advice on rankings and list building.
+Emily Peck Prokop from E Podcast Productions talks about not trying to do everything all at once, and Christy Haussler from Team Podcast rounds out the show with her advice on rankings and list building.“Sponsors are buying and trusting you to do what you say you’re going to do which is bring them business.
+That’s ultimately what they want.” -Glenn the Geek Click To Tweet

 - [03:13] Super Joe Pardo runs the Independent Podcast Conference, and he feels that it’s important to have your personality come out in your podcast.
 The goal all the time is to move the needle and make people feel something.